benderdave/gridfontmaker/README.md

 ## Pre-built apps

-Download the appropriate link for your OS, install the app and run it as you would a normal program.
+Download the appropriate link for your OS and run it as you would a normal program.
 This is the easiest option because you don't have to install anything else.